Our Disciplic Succession:

 krsnendriya-priti-ichchha dhare ‘prema’ nama

-"The desire to gratify one's own senses is kama (lust), but the desire to please the senses of Lord Krishna is prema (love)."
+‘The desire to gratify one’s own senses is kama (lust), but the desire to please the senses of Lord Krishna is prema (divine love).’

-At the time of Durga Puja, you can hear people chanting in the microphones: "Dhanam dehi, vidyam dehi, rupam dehi, varyam dehi, kavitam dehi, sundarim dehi (give me wealth, give me knowledge, make me beautiful, give me a good wife, make me a poet, give me a beautiful girlfriend), etc." However, Mahaprabhu said:
+At the time of Durga Puja, you can hear people chanting in the microphones: ‘Dhanam dehi, vidyam dehi, rupam dehi, bharyam dehi, kavitam dehi, sundarim dehi.
+Give me wealth, give me knowledge, make me beautiful, give me a good wife, make me a poet, give me a beautiful girlfriend.’
+But Mahaprabhu said:

 ন ধনং ন জনং ন সুন্দরীং কবিতাং বা জগদীশ কাময়ে ।